wp-plugins/github-widget/readme.txt

 Tested up to: 2.5.1
 Stable tag: trunk

-It's a simple widget that shows your github projects.
+It's a simple widget that shows your [github](http://www.github.com) projects.
 It uses the javascript from [Dr. Nic](http://drnicwilliams.com/)

 == Description ==
-It's a simple widget that lists your draft posts.
-It's got one configurable option: the number of drafts to show.
+It's a simple widget that lists your projects on [github](http://www.github.com).
+It's got several configurable options such as username, theme, title et cetera.
-If it's set to < 1 it will show all the drafts.
-It's using the widget api, so I should integrate with your theme without any problems.
+The plugin makes use of the widget api, so it should integrate with your theme without any problems.

 == Installation ==